 Using copy, photographs and other ephemera supplied by the Society, we designed, illustrated and stitched 61 exhibition panels (mostly A1 in size).

 The exhibition took place in June and July 2014 and showed the profound effects that the war had on the community and what life was like at the time.
 During the war over 280 of its 1,223 population served, it had two VAD (Voluntary Aid Detachment) hospitals, had many billeted troops, and struggled with the war’s impact on agriculture and daily living.
 Although it was only intended to be an exhibition for the Summer of 2014, most of the venues have asked if they can keep the panels and display them for at least four years.
-There may also be a book based on the project published in 2018.

 The 14 venues in Charing and Charing Heath included: three churches, two village halls, the church barn, the doctor”s surgery, the primary school, the library, Charing railway station, two public houses, the post office and the coffee shop.
 Pupils from Charing primary school were also actively involved in the project.